905timur/printerLookUp/README.md

 3.  (optional) The script is set to run on TCP port 9100, modify if needed.

 4. Execute the script in terminal by running `python printerLookUp.py`

+## BASH

+1. Make it executable: chmod +x script.sh

+2. Run it with a subnet: ./script.sh 192.168.1.0/24

+Requirements:

+nc (netcat) for printer information retrieval ipcalc for subnet calculations timeout command (usually pre-installed)